kmmndr/ramenu/README.md

 * Rails 3

-Please note

-* Ramenu 2.x requires Rails 3.
-Use Ramenu 1.x with Rails 2.
-* Ramenu doesn't work with Rails 2.1 or lower.

 ## Installation

 [RubyGems](http://rubygems.org) is the preferred way to install *Ramenu* and the best way if you want install a stable version.